Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Introduction

-HK were the first to consider the semiparametric identification and estimation of model (\ref{eq:1.1}).
-They demonstrated that $\theta$ could be identified if, in addition to assumptions analogous to the ones in \cite*{Manski1987}, all explanatory variables are strictly exogenous, $\epsilon_{it}$'s are serially independent, and $T\geq3$.
-However, the rate of convergence of their estimator decreases as the number of continuous regressors increases and is slower than the standard maximum score rate derived by \cite*{KimPollard1990}.
+HK is the first to consider the semiparametric identification and estimation of model (\ref{eq:1.1}).
+They demonstrate that $\theta$ can be identified if, in addition to assumptions analogous to those in \cite*{Manski1987}, all explanatory variables are strictly exogenous, $\epsilon_{it}$'s are serially independent, and $T\geq3$.
+However, the rate of convergence of their estimator decreases as the number of continuous regressors increases, and is slower than the standard MS rate derived by \cite*{KimPollard1990}.

-There are several alternative fixed effects approaches to the semi- and nonparametric analysis of dynamic binary choice models. \cite*{HonoreLewbel2002} proposed an identification strategy for a general (static and dynamic) framework which requires an exclusion restriction (excluded regressor) that one of the explanatory variables is independent of $(\alpha_{i},\epsilon_{it})$, conditional on the other regressors including $y_{it-1}$.
-More recently, \cite*{ChenEtal2018, ChenEtal2019} showed that the exclusion restriction in \cite*{HonoreLewbel2002} implicitly required (conditional) serial independence of the excluded regressor in a dynamic setting.
-Similarly, \cite*{Williams2019} studied nonparametric identification of dynamic binary choice models satisfying certain initial conditions, in addition to restrictions on the dynamic process for observed covariates, conditional on $\alpha_{i}$.
-In the absence of excluded regressors, \cite*{KhanEtal2020} established the sharp identified sets of $\theta$ under various (weaker) stochastic restrictions on $\epsilon_{it}$, and provided corresponding sufficient conditions for point identifying $\theta$ on certain subsets of the support of regressors characterized by a series of moment inequalities.
-Under fairly mild conditions, \cite*{Aristodemou2021} also provides informative identification bounds on $\theta$ in a similar semiparametric setting.
+There are several alternative fixed effects approaches to the semi- and nonparametric analysis of dynamic binary choice models. \cite{HonoreLewbel2002} propose an identification strategy that requires an exclusion restriction (excluded regressor). \cite{ChenEtal2019} show that the exclusion restriction in \cite{HonoreLewbel2002} implicitly assume (conditional) serial independence of the excluded regressor. \cite{Williams2019} studies the nonparametric identification of dynamic binary choice models that satisfy certain exclusion restrictions.
+In the absence of excluded regressors, some recent works, such as \cite{KhanEtal2020} and \cite{Aristodemou2021}, characterize the (sharp) identified set for $\theta$ under mild conditions.
+We refer interested readers to the survey article by \cite{honore2021identification} and Chapter 7 in \cite{Hsiaobook} for a detailed review of this literature.